Actuarial-Control-Cycle-Part-A-2023-T1/team_absn/README.md

 accumulated across regions to be a national cost for the country and adjusted for inflation.

 ## Pricing for Voluntary Relocation

 Every ten years, when a relocation period occurs, the cost per region is calculated as the
 formula:
 ![338312046_3764538767107099_9180676805544608062_n](https://user-images.githubusercontent.com/113433410/229979997-2cf712e5-274f-42e3-aeba-3e9e38a07287.jpg)
 The benefit amount was region-dependent, with a lump sum equivalent to half of the perperson cost calculated previously for temporary housing.
-This was approximately ꝕ 10,000 per person, chosen to ensure that voluntary relocation was cheaper on a per-person basis to the government than involuntary relocation.
+This was approximately ꝕ10,000 per person, chosen to ensure that voluntary relocation was cheaper on a per-person basis to the government than involuntary relocation.